CP1404/Practicals/prac_04/README.md

 This section summarises the expectations for marking in this practical.
 Please follow the [submission guidelines](../README.md#submission) to ensure you receive marks for your work.

-Files required:

-- Please type the URL of your GitHub practicals repository in the text box when you submit your practical on LearnJCU.
+- Type the URL of your GitHub practicals repository in the text box when you submit your practical.
 - `lists_warmup.py`
 - `total_income.py`
 - `subject_reader.py`